Hematopoietic Stem Cell Transplantation

 This process is called conditioning.
 It will rid the body of diseased cells and clear the bone marrow cavities for the new bone marrow.

-- Donor— general anesthesia to block pain and keep the donor asleep through the procedure; given through an IV in the hand or arm
+- Donor—general anesthesia to block pain and remain asleep through the procedure

 - Recipient—will not need any anesthesia